holographicSol/communicator/README.md

 Aesthetic:
 Aesthetic purely functional.

+All socket module address families, socket types parsed programatically out of the module level and programatically written to STDOUT for me to copy and paste back into the communicator source code.
+This is what makes the communicator extremely powerful for communicating with potentially anything.

 If you poke around in the dark, you might poke a bear.
 Please use with caution and treat as experimental.